He Tohu Rangatira - Māori Women & the 1893 Suffrage Petition

 Our goal is to disrupt the silence and collect as many stories of the signatories as possible.
 Unlike the other women I was able to find traces of Jane Driver in the Wellington repository.
 Jane’s tohu next appears in the archives in 1898 within an Army Department file R24337567.

 Stefanie Lash, the lead curator of He Tohu, identified two Māori women signatories: Rora F. Orbell and her daughter Frances Ada Orbell who signed the Petition together.
 As part of the Women’s Suffrage Petition biographies project Stefanie created an entry for Rora F. Orbell.
-You can read more about both Jane and Rora below.
+You can read more about Jane, Rora and Frances below.

-But, we’d love to know more about every woman and man who signed the 1893 petition, in particular, the stories of the five other wāhine.
-If you have knowledge to share and want you to help us your research will feature on the suffrage interactive in the He Tohu exhibition, and also on the Women’s Suffrage Petition database.
+We’d love to know more about every woman and man who signed the 1893 petition, in particular, the stories of the other wāhine.
+If you have knowledge to share and want to help your research will feature on the suffrage interactive in the He Tohu exhibition, and will also be included in the Women’s Suffrage Petition database.

 To find out how research and write a biography read our article on Suffrage 125